LAST UPDATED – 10/17/22 – Great Ocean Road Guide

 Where to Eat

 When most people plan a trip, the primary focus is one how to get there, where to stay, and what is on the list of things to see and do.
 What many travelers neglect to plan, is where to eat when you are there.
 Granted, it is sometimes fun to be spontaneous when choosing a restaurant while traveling, and it is always smart to get recommendations when you arrive.
 However, it can also be advantageous to have some ideas of restaurants you would like to try during your trip written down beforehand as well.
 This way you can be assured that you won’t miss out on a highly recommended culinary experience that you will regret.
-To help you decide on some restaurants along the Great Ocean Road to add to your list, I have included a list of some highly recommended options for you to review below.
+To help you decide on some restaurants along the Great Ocean Road to add to your list, I have included a list of some highly recommended options for you to review in my Great Ocean Road guide below.

 |Apollo Bay Bakery||Bakeries, Cafe, Healthy||$|